House of the Vettii: Infant Herakles strangling the snakes

 The final mythological scene in the southern triclinium is the Infant Herakles strangling the snakes, located on the north wall.
 This scene depicts Herakles as a child strangling the snakes sent by Hera to kill him.
 Herakles is the son of Alkmena and Zeus, Hera's husband.
-Hera become jealous of this relationship and sets out to kill the product of her husband's affair.
-She sends two snakes into Herakles crib, but the child easily averts her efforts by killing the snakes.
+Hera became jealous of this relationship and sets out to kill the product of her husband's affair.
+She sends two snakes into Herakles' crib, but the child easily averts her efforts by killing the snakes.

-This scenes depicts the story inside.
+This scene depicts the story inside.
 A portico roof and white ionic columns can be seen in the distance.
 A large altar is depicted in the background on the left.
 On top of the altar a fire burns by a gold hood.
 A green garland is placed in front of the fire.
 On the right of the altar is the eagle of Zeus.
 Herakles is in the center of the foreground composition.
 His right knee is bent and resting on the floor while his left is extended.
 The snakes twist around Herakles arms and legs.
 The snakes heads are grasped in Herakles hands.
 A small wooden club is leaned against a small stone in front of Herakles.
 On the right is Amphitryon, Alkmena's husband, seated in a throne.
 Amphitryon's right foot is drawn back and rests on a gold footstool.
 His left foot rests on the floor.
 In his left hand he holds a long gold scepter while his right touches his chin as he looks puzzled at Herakles.
 Behind Amphitryon, Alkmena runs to the right of the scene, terrified.
 Her arms are extended and her head is turned back to look at Herakles.
 On the left, a young man, possibly a servant, turns his back to the viewer.
 He holds a long stick, which leans on his left shoulder.
 He raises his right hand in astonishment.